majorsilence/Dev/docs/DevOps/SSH.md

 # Root with password
 If you want to have root access with a password instead of key set

+Note: this is not a good idea

 ```
 PermitRootLogin yes
 PubkeyAuthentication no
+PasswordAuthentication yes
 ```